Our Russia 2018 sweepstakes spreadsheet (built in Excel) has the ability to:

 When the players receive their spreadsheets they need to make their predictions.
 On the ‘Player’ sheet (shown below)

-- Enter your name (if the group has similarly named people use a unique name)
+- Enter their name in cell A1 (if the group has similarly named people use a unique name)

-- Enter your predictions of the scores in the blue cells (column G and I)
+- Enter their predictions of the scores in the blue cells (column G and I)

-- As you enter your scores the group standings in column O will be updated so that you can see who is going to progress to the next round (top 2 of each group and the 4 best 3rd placed teams).
+- As they enter their scores the group standings in column O will be updated so that they can see who is going to progress to the next round (top 2 of each group).

-- Note: per the competition rules, teams on the same number of points will be separated by comparing their head to head results first, before net goals and goals scored.
+- Note: per the competition rules, teams on the same number of points will be separated by comparing their net goals, goals scored, then head to head results (unlike the recent Euro’s) .
 The spreadsheet will take this into account.

-- Note: Because of the complex rules to decide who progresses, we suggest you look at the resultant knockout matches and make sure you are happy with the teams progressing.
-If it is not what you want, change some of the scores.
+- Note: Because of the complex rules to decide who progresses, we suggest they look at the resultant knockout matches and make sure they are happy with the teams progressing.
+If it is not what they want, they should change some of the scores.

-- Once you have completed predicting the group stages, the knockout round will auto populate and you can predict the scores in these matches.
+- Once they have completed predicting the group stages, the knockout round will auto populate and they must predict the scores in these matches.

-- Note: at this stage you only get points for who progresses.
-Predict a winner in each match instead of a draw and penalties.
+- Note: at the knockout stage they only get points for who progresses.
+Predict a winner in each match (even just a 1-0) instead of a draw and penalties.

 - You complete the knockout phase until you get to a winner.